Velachery: Infrastructure

-SDAT Aquatic Complex

-The Velachery Aquatic Complex is a swimming pool complex with spectator facilities at Velachery.
-It was built by Sports Development Authority of Tamil Nadu (SDAT) for serving as one of the venues of the 1995 South Asian Games.
-Facilities available at the complex include one racing pool (50 × 25 m), one diving pool (18 × 25 m), one warm-up pool (20 × 25 m), VIP lobby and lounge, change rooms, shower cubicles, physiotherapy room, first aid, CCTV, control room, electronic score board, gym, commentator box and seating for 4,000 spectators.

-The pool is open to the public for membership and offers fee concessions for swimming competition medal winners.

 Infrastructure and environmental concerns

 A major concern is that the recent rapid developments has also resulted in a few drawbacks, such as water scarcity, congestion of roads and the damage to the marshland.
 It is feared that in a few years unless something substantial is done, the marshlands would all be converted into residential and commercial properties.

 Every November, Velachery is flooded by cyclonic rains.
 The major areas that are usually flooded are the low-lying areas around the Velachery Lake.
 A floodwater drainage canal was constructed along the Velachery 100-feet (30 m) road.
 Due to encroachments, some part of the canal in the Velachery-Tambaram high road is not constructed completely.
-Generally it is felt that, after the canal was built; to a major extent, the flooding problem in many areas along the 100-foot road has decreased substantially.
-All the residential colonies that are lying south of Taramani link road got submerged in rainwater during the floods in 2008 which was of moderate intensity.
-A major storm water drain project running all through the Taramani link road from Vijayanagar bus stand in Velachery connecting South Buckingham canal is in progress.
+Generally, it is felt that after the canal was built; to a major extent, the flooding problem in many areas along the 100-foot road had decreased substantially.
+All the residential colonies that are lying south of Taramani link road were flooded during the floods of 2008, which were of moderate intensity.
+A major storm water drain project running all through the Taramani Link road from Vijayanagar bus stand in Velachery connecting South Buckingham canal is in progress.
 This project which is funded by the World Bank, is expected to bring much relief to the residents of flood-prone Velachery.

+The residential area of Velachery in Chennai serves as an example of flooding because of the neglect of its wetlands.
+The area was severely affected by flooding in 2015 and continues to experience flooding every November due to the encroachment of the neighbouring Pallikaranai marshland.
+Over time, the marshland has been encroached upon and has lost 1850 hectares (nearly 75.5% of the total wetland) between 1991-2015 to projects like the Mass Rapid Railway line, the IT corridor, and other infrastructural projects.
+Due to this, the wetland could no longer hold the capacity to absorb a large amount of flood water.

 There are also two big open to air dumping grounds.
 These spoil the underground water and are breeding grounds for mosquitoes and other flies and the frequent burning of the waste also creates a lot of pollution problems to the people especially those traveling past it.
 It is a favorite shooting location among filmmakers and has been filmed in as far as 3 movies.

 Now that Velachery has become a separate assembly constituency the woes of its residents are expected to be mitigated at a faster pace.